Refinement of the Infinitesimal Variation of Hodge Structure: the case of canonical curves: Abstract

 - the stratum $\Sigma_1$ is the image of the bicanonical embedding of $C$ as long as $C$ has no $g^1_2$, $g^1_3$, $g^2_5$.

-In particular, one recovers as corollaries the classical theorems of Max Noether on projective normality of the canonical embedding and Babbage-Enriques-Petri about the canonical curve being cut out by quadrics.
+That is, one recovers as corollaries the classical theorems of Max Noether on projective normality of the canonical embedding and Babbage-Enriques-Petri about the canonical curve being cut out by quadrics.

-The second result of the paper is a refinement of the IVHS invariants of Griffiths and his collaborators: we construct the filtration of $W^{\bullet}_{\xi} ([\phi])$ of $W_{\xi}$, varying with $[\phi] \in \PP(W_{\xi})$.
-This filtration has geometric meaning: